 Reference a connectivity matrix & dispersal kernel from another study?

-Both connectivity matrices and dispersal kernels are commonly depicted using heat maps, graphical techniques where a colour system is used to represent numbers.
+Both connectivity matrices and dispersal kernels are commonly depicted using heat maps, graphical techniques where a colour system is used to represent numbers (Figure 1b).
 Heat maps are a great visualisation tool for the reader and are to be encouraged, however, it restricts what information which can be extracted from the graph.
 In general, the range of values depicted are large, and thus they are binned to set of colours, resulting in information loss.
 Comparative quantitative metrics are essential for analysis between studies, which becomes difficult if the connectivity matrix depicted using a heat map is all that is published as part of the results.
 Therefore is it imperative for future comparisons that the raw data be published along with the heat maps.

 Models and reproducibility